+For most of my life, food and body image consumed my life.
 I grew up in highly critical household where being thin became the only thing I was “good” at, while also serving as my only survival mechanism in a chaotic, dysfunctional home.

-And what started as simple dieting and exercise, eventually lead me down the path of eating disorders for many years.
+What started as simple dieting and exercise, eventually lead me down the path of eating disorders for many years.

 I spent all my time and energy trying to live up to impossible, perfectionist standards that I believed I needed to obtain in order to feel like I was good enough and accepted; but inside, I was exhausted and emotionally drained.